-Insurance Europe strongly advises against introducing additional complexities that would not meet the purpose of a minimum standard and would not be proportionate to the scope of the ICS.
-Insurance Europe suggests that any alternative approach to tax other than the simplified one, should follow local regulatory standards.

-Q35 Do you have other comments regarding tax?

-According to L1-149, the calculation of Deferred Tax Assets is based on the GAAP balance sheet.
+The RAB strongly advises against introducing additional complexities that would not meet the purpose of a minimum standard and would not be proportionate to the scope of the ICS.
+The RAB suggests that any alternative approach to tax other than the simplified one, should follow local regulatory standards.
+Do you have other comments regarding tax?
+35 According to L1-149, the calculation of Deferred Tax Assets is based on the GAAP balance sheet.
 While L2-348 implies that the MOCE results in a DTA, it is unclear whether the DTA resulting from the risk margin on the GAAP balance sheet (eg, IFRS) is removed.
 If not, this would exaggerate the DTA value.
 It should be made clear that the Deferred Tax Assets and Liabilities are based on valuation and income differences between the ICS and the underlying tax balance sheets.
-Insurance Europe suggests clarifying that article L1-149 refers to the tax balance sheet as the starting point of the DTA calculation.

-Q36 Do you have comments regarding Other Methods for the calculation of the ICS capital requirement?

-Insurance Europe is strongly supportive of the recognition of IM in the ICS, provided they achieve the same level of protection with a target criterion of 99.5% VaR over a one-year time horizon and there are no additional requirements to hold capital beyond this level.
+The RAB suggests clarifying that article L1-149 refers to the tax balance sheet as the starting point of the DTA calculation.
+Do you have comments regarding Other Methods for the calculation of the ICS capital requirement?
+The RAB is strongly supportive of the recognition of IM in the ICS, provided they achieve the same level of protection with a target criterion of 99.5% VaR over a one-year time horizon and there are no additional requirements to hold capital beyond this level.
 IM are necessary to the management of groups whose risk profile are inappropriately reflected by the standard method and, as a result, are necessary to the proper functioning of the ICS.
-IM bring benefits to the resilience of individual insurance groups and to the resilience of the sector as a whole, such as:

-- Supporting a holistic understanding of risks: IM play a crucial role in understanding risks holistically, particularly for large multinational (re)insurers operating in complex risk landscapes.
-These models effectively capture, in the most practical way, the diversification of benefits and risk concentrations within diverse global portfolios and their aggregation structure accurately represents the dependence between individual risk scenarios. - Better capturing the individual risk profile of a group: IM analyse undertakings' risks in detail and their output is an adequate reflection of the company's risk profile. - Incentivising good risk management: (Re)insurance groups thoroughly and carefully select the methods and parameters for their internal model calibration, ensuring accurate internal risk steering.
+IM bring benefits to the resilience of individual insurance groups and to the resilience of the sector as a whole, such as: 36 Supporting a holistic understanding of risks: IM play a crucial role in understanding risks holistically, particularly for large multinational (re)insurers operating in complex risk landscapes.
+These models effectively capture, in the most practical way, the diversification of benefits and risk concentrations within diverse global portfolios and their aggregation structure accurately represents the dependence between individual risk scenarios.
+Better capturing the individual risk profile of a group: IM analyse undertakings' risks in detail and their output is an adequate reflection of the company's risk profile.
+Incentivising good risk management: (Re)insurance groups thoroughly and carefully select the methods and parameters for their internal model calibration, ensuring accurate internal risk steering.
 The calibration process involves individual risk assessment and transparent procedures and it results in a unified risk measurement framework that is strongly anchored in the risk culture of the (re)insurer.
-Moreover, IM calibration improves the group's risk understanding and expertise, and contributes to the development of validation tools that can later be integrated into the regular risk management processes. - Supporting financial stability: IM support financial stability in numerous ways.
-In particular, IM enhance the society's knowledge of risk by encouraging the development of specialised models, such as natcat modelling, and their refinement.
-Not only do they offer a more sophisticated approach to capturing risk and their interdependencies, but they can also incorporate new developments with greater ease, timeliness and flexibility.
+Moreover, IM calibration improves the group's risk understanding and expertise, and contributes to the development of validation tools that can later be integrated into the regular risk management processes.
+Supporting financial stability: IM support financial stability in numerous ways.
+In particular, IM enhance the society's knowledge of risk by encouraging the development of specialised models, such as natcat modelling, and their interdependencies, but they can also incorporate new developments with greater ease, timeliness and flexibility.
 By ensuring that capital requirements reflect risks, internal models enable (re)insurers to continue to play an important stabilising role for the financial industry and the economy.
-In the case of a macroeconomic development, the use of IM will bring diversity in the evolution of the impact on the insurance market, treating risks in a more bespoke way and limiting the risk of all companies undertaking similar action at the same time.
+In the case of a macroeconomic development, the use of IM will bring diversity in the evolution of the impact on the insurance market, treating risk in a more bespoke way and limiting the risk of all companies undertaking similar action